3 "Under-the-Radar" Items That May Be Making Your Home Feel More Cluttered and Chaotic

-Paper files like these ones from Walmart are a great start to the solution, but you do not want to just be transferring the problem to a different area instead of actually fixing it.
-Organizing paper files so that they are both functional and stylish is the key to solving the loose leaf enigma, as well as knowing when it's the proper time to let go.
+Paper file organizers, like this Pendaflex Heavy-Duty Expanding File from Walmart, are a great start to the solution, but you don't want to just transfer the problem to a different area instead of actually fixing it.
+Organizing paper files so that they are both functional and stylish is the key to solving the loose leaf enigma, as is knowing when it's time to let go.

 Be The First To Know